 Planning for the type and quantity of products you will carry is referred to as retail or product assortment strategy.
 You can plan for how many variations of a product you’ll carry and how many types of products you’ll stock overall.
 To do this, you need to analyze consumer trends, budget, and what you’re capable of generally achieving in your store.

 Running a retail business is expensive.
 Retail merchandise planning is crucial for keeping an eye on your operating expenses and margins.
 Large retailers have employees who focus specifically on merchandise planning.
-Their responsibilities include customer trend analysis, inventory planning, sales forecasting, visual merchandising, and store layout.
+Their responsibilities include customer trend analysis, inventory planning, demand forecasting, visual merchandising, and store layout.

 Buying and selling inventory is challenging.
 Especially when you’re also working on other facets of operating your retail business.
 The merchandise budgeting process includes projecting demand and sales, evaluating costs, and estimating markdowns.

 Depending on the retailer, merchandise budgets can be rigid or flexible and are determined by the retail category, business history, and sales forecasts.